Tooth Extractions – Idaho Falls, ID

 Even though it sounds serious and painful, tooth extractions are a very routine dental procedure.
 The first step is for Dr. Cline to take x-rays to see exactly where the tooth is, how it’s shaped and the depth and direction of the roots.

 Depending on the type of extraction you need, Dr. Cline may need to cut open your gum to expose the tooth or cut the tooth into sections so it can be removed.
 Don’t worry – you’ll be completely numb and won’t feel any pain!

 To get the tooth out, Dr. Cline use forceps and gently nudge the tooth out.
 After the extraction, he will place a gauze or pad in the hole and apply stitches.
 After about a week it will be time for a follow up appointment to make sure the patient has healed adequately.

 Find Out if You Need a Tooth Removed

-The only way to know for sure if you need to have teeth removed is to visit our practice.
-Once you’ve been seen in our office, Dr. Cline will perform a thorough exam and evaluation to determine if a tooth extraction is necessary.
+The only way to know for sure if you need to have teeth removed is to visit our dental office.
+Once you’ve been seen in our dental office, Dr. Cline will perform a thorough exam and evaluation to determine if a tooth extraction is necessary.
 Give us a call today to make an appointment.

 I Need a Checkup & Cleaning I am Looking for a Dentist for My Child I am Concerned About Bleeding Gums I Have a Cavity or Broken Tooth I am Missing One or More Teeth I am Unhappy with My Smile I Want a Straighter Smile I am Scared of the Dentist I am in Pain & Need Help I Need My Wisdom Teeth Removed View Our Services